Skip to main content

 The Clinical Importance of Circadian Rhythm

 Your body’s internal 24-hour clock, or circadian rhythm, is a master regulator of endocrine function.
 This rhythm is orchestrated by a cluster of neurons in the hypothalamus known as the suprachiasmatic nucleus (SCN).
-The SCN receives direct input from your eyes, using as its primary cue to synchronize your internal clock with the external environment.
+The SCN receives direct input from your eyes, using light exposure as its primary cue to synchronize your internal clock with the external environment.

 This synchronization is vital for the timely release of numerous hormones.
 For example, melatonin, the “hormone of darkness,” is produced in the evening to promote sleep, while cortisol levels naturally peak in the early morning to promote wakefulness and energy.